Alcohol and entertainment licensing

 If you wish to sell alcoholic drinks you will need an alcohol licence.
 It is an offence to sell intoxicating liquor without one.

-- Note: the Government has announced it plans to introduce Community and Ancillary Sales Notices (CANs), which will allow accommodation businesses to sell small amounts of alcohol for a nominal fee, but no timeline has been confirmed.
+- Note: in 2014, the Government announced that it would introduce Community and Ancillary Sales Notices (CANs), which would allow accommodation businesses to sell small amounts of alcohol for a nominal fee.
+However, although introducing CANs is still Government policy, there is no indication as to when they will be introduced.

 The Licensing Act 2003